 Well, what if you discovered that the killer was targeting any child under the age of twenty-five who wore purple?
 You’d probably burn every thread of fiber of that color the very day you discovered it to be sure your child was not found among the statistics.
 Furthermore, you’d tell everyone you know and love so they could clear out their closets as well.

 What I’m about to tell you is, I believe, something just as bizarre and I beg you to listen.
-For 15 years we have witnessed hockey stick growth in anxiety and depression among children.
+For nearly 15 years we have witnessed hockey stick growth in anxiety and depression among children.
 The average child aged 9-17 scores as high on anxiety scales as those admitted for in-patient psychiatric treatment in the 1950s.
-Though it's now considered "normal", suicide has become the second leading cause of death for 15-29-year-olds.
-Between 2005 and 2014, the number of teens diagnosed with clinical depression increased by 37%.
+Though it's now considered "normal", suicide has become the second leading cause of death for 15-29-year-olds, with 30% of girls struggling with suicidal ideation.
+Between 2005 and 2019, the number of teen girls considering suicide increased by 60% from one decade ago.

 Students are hanging out with one another less and less, as loneliness grows.

 The sharp upturns and downward trends cry out for attention.

 That’s simply not how generations chart behavioral changes.
 Sociologist Jean M. Twenge wrote this for The Atlantic a few years ago:

 I’ve been researching generational differences for 25 years, starting when I was a 22-year-old doctoral student in psychology.
 Typically, the characteristics that come to define a generation appear gradually, and along a continuum.
 Beliefs and behaviors that were already rising simply continue to do so.
 Millennials, for instance, are a highly individualistic generation, but individualism had been increasing since the Baby Boomers turned on, tuned in, and dropped out.
 I had grown accustomed to line graphs of trends that looked like modest hills and valleys.
 Then I began studying [Generation Z born 1995-2012] 5 .